 As part of an Urban Teachers cohort in every school, you’re never alone.
 Being with other Urban Teachers participants provides an immediate network—in your school and in the thriving—Baltimore, Washington D.C., or Dallas/Fort Worth schools.
 Urban Teachers educators are trusted by and form partnerships with their colleagues across schools.
 Teachers are respected community and civic leaders.
 Whether you’re doing home visits or running into your students’ families at the market, you’ll be having an impact on improving the neighborhood and community you’re living in.

 Urban Teachers is an Employer of National Service.
-Our next application deadline is October 4th.
-(Additional deadlines include Nov.
-18, Feb.
-13 and March 27).
+Our next application deadline is February 13th.
+(The final deadline is March 27).
 For more information or to start an application, visit us on the web at www.urbanteachers.org.
 See what others are saying about Urban Teachers at @Urban_Teachers and follow us on Facebook.

 Benefits offered by Urban Teacher Center